Climate-Invariant Machine Learning: Results

 \section{Results}

-This section is organized as follows.
-After demonstrating the benefits of progressively rescaling the ML models’ inputs (Fig~\ref{f_Inp_Rescaling}), we show how ``climate-invariant’’ models learn subgrid closures across climates and geographies \textit{during} training (Fig~S5, Tab~\ref{tab:Results}).
-We then discuss the global skill of different models \textit{after} training (Fig~\ref{f_R2}, Fig~S6, Fig~\ref{f_R2_lat_p}) before finally investigating the structure of ``climate-invariant’’ mappings to understand why they generalize better across climates of different temperatures (Fig~\ref{f_NN_visualization}).
+The results are organized as follows.
+After demonstrating the benefits of progressively transforming the ML models’ inputs (Fig~\ref{f_Inp_Rescaling}), we show how climate-invariant models learn subgrid closures across climates and configurations \textit{during} training (Fig~\ref{tab:Results}, Fig~S7).
+We then discuss the global skill of different models \textit{after} training (Fig~\ref{f_R2}, Fig~S8\&9).
+Finally, we investigate the structure of climate-invariant mappings to understand \textit{why} they generalize better across climates (Fig~\ref{f_NN_visualization}), even when data from multiple climates are available (Fig~\ref{f_BothClimates}).